-The Legacy API equivalent documentation in the Legacy API Reference section.
+The Legacy API equivalent documentation in the Legacy API Reference section (Only for C).

 Debugging EFL Applications demonstrates how to debug your application, from tracking down memory leaks with Valgrind to diagnosing user interface issues with Clouseau.

 If you have been working on an EFL-based project which you believe would be of value to other EFL or Enlightenment users, please consider contributing the code.
 Details on how to contribute your code to the Enlightenment Project, whether it's an entire application or a simple bug-fix, can be found on the Developer Contributions page.

 The official Enlightenment IRC channels, hosted on the Freenode network, are often the quickest way to communicate with fellow developers.
 Available in English, German, French, and Korean, the channels are accessible 24/7 and are open to both developers and end-users.